Prince Carlo, Duke of Castro

 Prince Carlo of Bourbon-Two Sicilies, Duke of Castro (born 24 February 1963) is one of two claimants to the headship of the House of Bourbon-Two Sicilies.

 Early life

 Prince Carlo was born in Saint-Raphaël, Var, France, the only son of Prince Ferdinand, Duke of Castro and Chantal de Chevron-Villette.
 He was educated at the Collège Stanislas and later studied at the Université Libérale de Paris.

 Marriage and issue

-On 31 October 1998, Prince Carlo married Camilla Crociani, daughter of Italian billionaire Camillo Crociani and his second wife, Italian actress Edy Vessel.
+Prince Carlo married Camilla Crociani, daughter of Italian billionaire Camillo Crociani and his second wife, Italian actress Edy Vessel, on 31 October 1998 at the Cathedral of Our Lady Immaculate in the Monaco-Ville ward of Monaco.
+The couple were introduced to each other by Albert II, Prince of Monaco.
+Notable guests at the wedding included Rainier III, Prince of Monaco, Albert, Hereditary Prince of Monaco (later Prince Albert II of Monaco), and Prince Laurent of Belgium.
 Together Carlo and Camilla have two daughters: